lightdock/lightdock/docs/README.md

 ## 1. Introduction

 ### 1.1.
 What is LightDock?
 LightDock is a protein-protein and protein-DNA docking protocol based on the [Glowworm Swarm Optimization](https://link.springer.com/article/10.1007/s11721-008-0021-5) (GSO) algorithm.
-The LightDock protocol has been published in Oxford Bioinformatics:
+The first version of the LightDock protocol was published in [Oxford Bioinformatics](https://academic.oup.com/bioinformatics) journal:

 **LightDock: a new multi-scale approach to protein–protein docking**<br>
-[Brian Jiménez-García](https://scholar.google.es/citations?user=eVN1WVYAAAAJ&hl=en), Jorge Roel-Touris, Miguel Romero-Durana, Miquel Vidal, Daniel Jiménez-González and Juan Fernández-Recio<br>
+[Brian Jiménez-García](http://bjimenezgarcia.com), Jorge Roel-Touris, Miguel Romero-Durana, Miquel Vidal, Daniel Jiménez-González and Juan Fernández-Recio<br>
 *Bioinformatics*, Volume 34, Issue 1, 1 January 2018, Pages 49–55, [https://doi.org/10.1093/bioinformatics/btx555](https://doi.org/10.1093/bioinformatics/btx555)

 Specific details of the protocol can be found in the publication mentioned above, but in summary, LightDock is:

-- *Ab initio* protocol, which means that only requires of the 3D coordinates of the protein partners for predicting the protein-protein or protein-DNA complex.
+- *Ab initio* protocol, which means that only requires of the 3D coordinates of the protein partners for predicting the protein-protein, protein-peptide or protein-DNA complex.

-- Capable of modeling protein-protein and protein-DNA complexes in rigid-body fashion or modeling backbone flexibility using [Anisotropic Network Model](https://en.wikipedia.org/wiki/Anisotropic_Network_Model) (ANM).
+- Capable of modeling protein-protein, protein-peptide and protein-DNA complexes in rigid-body fashion or modeling backbone flexibility using [Anisotropic Network Model](https://en.wikipedia.org/wiki/Anisotropic_Network_Model) (ANM).
 If ANM mode is activated, LightDock calculates the Ca-Ca ANM model using the awesome [ProDy](http://prody.csb.pitt.edu/) Python library.
 By default, the first 10 non-trivial normal modes are calculated for both receptor and ligand (in every residue backbone, extended to side-chains).
 See [Prody ANM documentation](http://prody.csb.pitt.edu/tutorials/enm_analysis/anm.html) for an example.
+The number of non-trivial normal modes can be tuned by the user.

 - Customizable by the user.
 LightDock is not only a protocol, but a framework for testing and developing custom scoring functions.
 The GSO optimization algorithm is agnostic of the force-field used, so in theory LightDock is capable of minimizing the docking energies in any force-field given by the user.
-See *Custom Scoring Functions* section for more details.
+See [Custom Scoring Functions](#6-custom-scoring-functions) section for more details.

 - Prepared to scale in [HPC](https://en.wikipedia.org/wiki/Supercomputer) architectures.
 LightDock nature is *embarrassingly parallel* as each swarm is treated as an independent simulation.
 This property makes LightDock to scale up to a number of CPU cores equal to the number of swarms simulated.
 Two implementations are given: 1) [multiprocessing](https://docs.python.org/2/library/multiprocessing.html) (by default) and 2) MPI (using [mpi4py](http://mpi4py.scipy.org/docs/) library).